 Here’s where you can ask Victoria anything you’ve ever wanted to know about her, the TV shows, or how to handle your problem pooch.
 While she can’t get to every question, she’ll do her best to post answers to the most common questions in upcoming videos, newsletters, articles, forum posts, podcast episodes or future TV shows.

-If you need immediate training help, look for a Victoria Stilwell Positively Dog Trainer in your area, check out the 'Ask Victoria' web video series, or search the extensive Victoria Stilwell Positively forums or for your issue before posting your question to the wonderfully helpful and informative people there – chances are someone else has had the same problem before you.
+If you need immediate training help, look for a Victoria Stilwell Positively Dog Trainer in your area, check out the 'Ask Victoria' web video series, or search the extensive Positively forums or for your issue before posting your question to the wonderfully helpful and informative people there – chances are someone else has had the same problem before you.
 You can also book a phone or Skype consultation with a Victoria-licensed expert VSPDT dog trainer as well.
 As always, however, Victoria recommends seeking the help of a qualified positive-reinforcement trainer.

 Ask Victoria Your Question Here:

 NOTE: By submitting a question to Victoria on this form, you acknowledge that you are willing to receive correspondence from this site.
 We will never share your personal information or email address with anyone.
 By submitting video or text questions, you agree to waive all rights to the submitted material and agree that Victoria Stilwell Enterprises, LLC has the right to reproduce, publish and disseminate the material in any way without further approval by or obligation to you.
 Please add '*@positively.com' to your safe senders list so that you may receive a reply to your question.

 Favorite IMOTD Episode